-Pixelated Ancestors investigates the liminal space between ancestral memory and emerging technologies. blending audio-reactive visuals, lasers, cello, and ancestral recordings to explore animism and folklore through performance, connecting nature and technology, analog and digital.
+Pixelated Ancestors investigates the liminal space between ancestral memory and emerging technologies. blending audio-reactive visuals, lasers, cello, and ancestral tape samples to explore animism and folklore through performance, connecting nature and technology, analog and digital.

-My workflow balances technical precision with intuitive creativity.
-I explore musical and visual ideas through a multi-angle approach—modulating colour palettes, vocal layers, and rhythmic structures.
+My workflow balances technology with intuitive creativity, modulating colour palettes, vocal layers, and rhythmic structures through a multi-angle approach.

 Highlights reel - 2024 (music, visuals, performance)